Python SDK Integration

 |---|---|

-debug | Detailed debugging info (disabled in production) |
+debug | Detailed debugging info (disable in production) |

 info | Normal operations: requests, user actions |

-warning | Recoverable issues: rate limits, retries |
+warn | Recoverable issues: rate limits, retries |

-error | Failures that need attention |
+error | Failures needing attention |

 critical | System failures requiring immediate action |